 After lunch we drove 40 minutes to Ronk, PA to check out Cherry Crest Adventure Farm, 150 Cherry Hill Road, Ronks, PA.

-I specifically wanted to check out this farm as it advertises itself to be Amish owned and run.
+We specifically wanted to check out this farm as it advertises itself to be Amish owned and run.
+To set the record straight, it is NOT Amish owned and run!

-We only stayed long enough for me to scope the place out and I will give you my honest review of this farm:
+We only stayed long enough to scope the place out and I will give you my honest review of this farm:

 Absolutely mobbed on the day we visited.
 A lot of do-it-yourself attractions like tug-a-war.
 If you are looking for an authentic Amish experience, this isn’t it.
 It's far too commercialized to be genuinely Amish, in my opinion.